agi-brain/xuance/docs/source/documents/api/policies/deterministic_marl.rst

 .. py:function::
   xuance.torch.policies.deterministic_marl.MFQnetwork.forward(observation, actions_mean, agent_ids)

+  Performs a forward pass of the MFQ-network.
+  It takes an observation, actions mean, agent IDs, and produces Q-values as inputs, and returns the outputs of the representation, the greedy actions, and the evaluated Q-values.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
   :param actions_mean: The mean values of actions.
-  :type actions_mean: Tensor
+  :type actions_mean: torch.Tensor
   :param agent_ids: The IDs variables for agents.
-  :type agent_ids: Tensor
+  :type agent_ids: torch.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the outputs of the representation, the greedy actions, and the evaluated Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.deterministic_marl.MFQnetwork.sample_actions(logits)

+  Given logits (output of the Q-network), samples actions from a categorical distribution.

   :param logits: The logits for categorical distributions.
-  :type logits: Tensor
+  :type logits: torch.Tensor
-  :return: xxxxxx.
+  :return: sampled actions.
-  :rtype: xxxxxx
+  :rtype: torch.Tensor

 .. py:function::
   xuance.torch.policies.deterministic_marl.MFQnetwork.target_Q(observation, actions_mean, agent_ids)

+  Computes the target Q-values for the given observation, actions mean, and agent IDs.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
   :param actions_mean: The mean values of actions.
-  :type actions_mean: Tensor
+  :type actions_mean: torch.Tensor
   :param agent_ids: The IDs variables for agents.
-  :type agent_ids: Tensor
+  :type agent_ids: torch.Tensor
-  :return: xxxxxx.
+  :return: The target Q-values.
-  :rtype: xxxxxx
+  :rtype: torch.Tensor

 .. py:function::
   xuance.torch.policies.deterministic_marl.MFQnetwork.copy_target()

-  :return: None.
-  :rtype: xxxxxx
+  Synchronize the target networks.

 .. py:class::
   xuance.torch.policies.deterministic_marl.MixingQnetwork(action_space, n_agents, representation, mixer, hidden_size, normalize, initialize, activation, device)

+  Part of a multi-agent reinforcement learning setup for QMIX, VDN, or WQMIX algorithms.
+  This class appears to be an extension or modification of the BasicQnetwork class defined above.

   :param action_space: The action space of the environment.
   :type action_space: Space